 Fax: (505) 764-1101

-To be valid for vehicle emissions testing exemption, the Affidavit of VIN Inspection form must be completed and signed by a law enforcement officer, a military police officer or a campus police officer.
-This provides verification that the vehicle needing smog certification is present in another state due to temporary employment, military duty or student status.
-After the documents are processed, you will receive a one-year emissions testing waiver.
+To be valid for a vehicle emissions testing exemption, the Affidavit of VIN Inspection form must be completed and signed by a law enforcement officer, including a military or campus police officer.
+This provides verification that the vehicle was present in another state due to temporary employment, military duty or student status.
+After the documents are processed, you will receive a 1-year testing exemption waiver.

 Emissions Waivers in New Mexico

-The only type of New Mexico vehicle emission inspection waiver issued is the one for out-of-state registration in an area that does not offer smog inspections, as outlined above.
-Drivers whose vehicles fail their first emissions test may apply for a time extension for repair purposes by following the directions printed on the back of the failed test.
+The only type of New Mexico vehicle emission inspection waiver issued is for vehicles that are out of state in an area that does not offer inspections, as outlined above.
+Drivers whose vehicles fail the first inspection may apply for a time extension for repair purposes by following the directions printed on the back of the failed test.

 Testing Fees in New Mexico

 Your NM smog test price may vary by location, so it is wise to call ahead and find out how much your local Air Care Station charges.
 The emission test cost in NM usually ranges between $15 to $25, plus tax.
-Emissions testing stations must clearly post their fees on their official Air Care Station sign.
+Testing stations are required to clearly post their fees on the official Air Care Station sign.
 Some locations may offer a smog check coupon or another type of discount if you ask for one.

 Where to Perform an Emissions Check in New Mexico

-Although emissions testing in New Mexico is limited to Bernalillo County, there are over 130 Air Care Stations that provide this valuable service.
-Some smog check stations are stand-alone businesses while others are located within repair shops, gas stations, dealerships and car washes.
+Although vehicle testing in New Mexico is limited to Bernalillo County, there are over 130 Air Care Stations that provide this valuable service.
+Some stations are stand-alone businesses while others are located within repair shops, gas stations, dealerships and car washes.

 Failing a New Mexico Smog and Emissions Test

-If you fail your New Mexico smog test, you need to obtain any suggested repairs as soon as possible and have a retest.
+If your vehicle fails the New Mexico smog check, you need to have any suggested repairs completed as soon as possible and have the vehicle retested.
 Vehicles are eligible for one free emissions inspection retest by bringing the failed test and vehicle to the VPMD.
 If you need a time extension to save money for your repairs, follow the smog test extension instructions on the back of the failed test document.